A BRIEF HISTORY OF PRESTON, ENGLAND

 In 1688 James II was deposed as king of England and Scotland but in 1715 a Scottish army attempted to put his son, James III back on the throne.
 The Scottish army marched into Preston.
 Many of the townspeople were sympathetic as James II was a Catholic and Preston was a stronghold of Catholicism.
 Some townspeople joined his army.

 However an English army soon marched to Preston.
 The defenders erected barricades and dug trenches.
 The first English attack on Preston was driven back.
-The English then set fire to the outskirts of Preston but, fortunately for the defenders, the wind was blowing away from the centre of the town and the flames did not spread.
+The English then set fire to the outskirts of Preston but, fortunately for the defenders, the wind was blowing away from the center of the town and the flames did not spread.

 Then English reinforcements arrived from the East and English soldiers completely surrounded the town.
-Realising their position was hopeless the Scots surrendered.
+Realizing their position was hopeless the Scots surrendered.
 They were held prisoner in the church and were fed on bread and water at the expense of the townspeople.
 Furthermore 12 people were executed for treason at Preston.

 The Scots returned in 1745 and they marched as far as Derby but they then turned back.
 This time no battle took place in Preston.

 In the 18th century Preston continued to trade with Europe.
 Hemp, timber and iron were imported from the Baltic region.
 Preston also traded with the West Indies.
 Some ships from Preston took part in the slave trade.
 For centuries wool and linen were woven in Preston.
 However by the late 18th century they had given way to cotton.
 The first cotton mill in Preston opened in 1771.
 Some cotton was made in mills but there were also hand loom weavers, who made cotton cloth in their own homes.